emrahcom/emrah-buster-templates/doc/jitsi_dev.md

 How to change the codes is beyond the scope of this guide.
 See
 [How to build Jitsi Meet from source: A developer’s guide](https://community.jitsi.org/t/how-to-how-to-build-jitsi-meet-from-source-a-developers-guide/75422)

-## 6. Enable the development environment
+## 6. Enable the development web server
 The web server run using the stable JMS by default.
-Use the following command to switch it to the development environment
+Use the following command to switch to the development web server.

 ```bash
 enable-jitsi-meet-dev